movement-disorders/therappeye/README.md

 * Prerequisites
 * (linux) `g++ src/main.cpp -o sfml-app -lsfml-graphics -lsfml-window -lsfml-system`.
 Then `./sfml-app`

+Once running, press letter `n` from the keyboard to move to 'n'ext scene (exercise).
+Once you reach the end, press `q`  to 'q'uit and terminate the program.

 ## Contributing

 Feel free to contribute to this project by submitting a pull request.